"The window burns to light the way back home -

 His conscience screamed at him to move - to get away from her before it was too late, and with an effort that was almost painful, he caught her face in his hands, forcing her gently back from him.

 She mumbled indifferently as she aimed at his lips and missed, planting a kiss on his chin instead.

-"Hun, you ain't thinkin' straight," he pleaded, "an' you shouldn't let anyone take advantage of ya'."
+"Hun, you ain't thinking straight," he pleaded, "and you shouldn't let anyone take advantage of you."
 Lifting her under her arms, he picked her up and deposited her on the couch.
 He stood up.
 "Come on," he said, holding out his hand to help her.
-"You need t' sleep."
+"You need to sleep."

 She took his hand.
 "I want another kiss," she pouted, leaning against him.

 He gazed down into her hazel eyes.
-"First, promise me you'll never go an' do such a stupid thing again, runnin' off an' getting' drunk."
+"First, promise me you'll never go and do such a stupid thing again, running off and getting' drunk."

 "I promise."
 She looked at him expectantly, but he pointed to the door of her room.

 "Ask me when you're not drunk as a skunk, and I will," he told her.